Binding of Isaac: Interpretation

 In The Binding of Isaac, Religious Murders & Kabbalah, Lippman Bodoff argues that Abraham never intended to actually sacrifice his son, and that he had faith that God had no intention that he do so.
-Rabbi Ari Kahn elaborates this view on the Orthodox Union website as follows:
+Rabbi Ari Kahn elaborates this view on the Orthodox Union, which represents Modern Orthodox Jewish congregations in the United States, website as follows:

 Isaac's death was never a possibility – not as far as Abraham was concerned, and not as far as God was concerned.
-God's commandment to Abraham was very specific, and Abraham understood it very precisely: Isaac was to be "raised up as an offering," and God would use the opportunity to teach humankind, once and for all, that human sacrifice, child sacrifice, is not acceptable.
+God's commandment to Abraham was very specific, and Abraham understood it very precisely: Isaac was to be "raised up as an offering", and God would use the opportunity to teach humankind, once and for all, that human sacrifice, child sacrifice, is not acceptable.
 This is precisely how the sages of the Talmud (Taanit 4a) understood the Akedah.
-Citing the Prophet Jeremiah's exhortation against child sacrifice (Chapter 19), they state unequivocally that such behavior "never crossed God's mind," referring specifically to the sacrificial slaughter of Isaac.
-Though readers of this parashah throughout the generations have been disturbed, even horrified, by the Akedah, there was no miscommunication between God and Abraham.
+Citing the Prophet Jeremiah's exhortation against child sacrifice (Chapter 19), they state unequivocally that such behavior "never crossed God's mind", referring specifically to the sacrificial slaughter of Isaac.
+Although readers of this parashah throughout the generations have been disturbed, even horrified, by the Akedah, there was no miscommunication between God and Abraham.
 The thought of actually killing Isaac never crossed their minds.